|

 or until the ladyfingers are firm but barely

-browned and are still spongy when pressed with a finger.
+brown and are still soft and spongy when lightly pressed.

 Remove the baking sheets from the oven and

-slide the parchment paper from the baking sheets onto a wire
+immediately slide the parchment paper (with the ladyfingers) from the baking sheet onto a wire

 rack.
-Let the ladyfingers cool for a few minutes and release
+Let the ladyfingers cool for a minute and then remove

-them from the parchment paper, with a flat spatula, while they are
+the ladyfingers from the parchment paper, using a flat spatula or knife,

-from the parchment they stick and hard to remove without breaking.
+from the parchment they tend to stick and are hard to remove without breaking.)
+The

-bag between layers of wax or parchment paper and freeze up to 2 weeks.
+bag between layers of wax or parchment paper and freeze up to one

 cm) Ladyfingers. |